ADS4GPTs/ads4gpts/libs/python-sdk/ads4gpts-langchain/README.md

 ## Introduction

-**Ads4GPTs LangChain Integration** is a Python package designed to seamlessly incorporate Ads4GPTs functionalities into your LangChain applications.
+**Ads4GPTs LangChain Integration** is a Python package designed to seamlessly incorporate Ads4GPTs functionalities into your [LangChain](https://github.com/langchain-ai/langchain/tree/master) and [LangGraph](https://github.com/langchain-ai/langgraph) applications.
 It provides tools and utilities to retrieve contextually relevant advertisements, leveraging the power of LangChain's agentic framework.

 Whether you're building a chatbot, a recommendation system, or any application that can benefit from targeted ads, this package offers a robust and production-ready solution.